modestyachts/CIFAR-10.1/README.md

 3. **Unique Keywords**

 4. **Keyword counts for the new dataset.**
-* `keywords_v{}.ipynb` decides which keywords we want to include in the new dataset and determines the number of images we require for each of these keywords.
+* `generate_keyword_counts.ipynb` decides which keywords we want to include in the new dataset and determines the number of images we require for each of these keywords.

 5. **Labeling new images.**